DeathKing/hisp/README.md

 # Standard

-Our goal is totally obey the R^5RS, but Hisp only suit a subset of that standard.
-We also try to make Hisp more powerful by achieve SRIF.
-Some modarn language feature such as *default argument* will be added also.
+Our goal is to make Hisp totally follow the Revised^5 Report on the Algorithmic Language Scheme(aka.
+R^5RS), but Hisp only suit a subset of that standard.
+We also try to make Hisp more powerful by implement Scheme Requests for Implementation(aka.
+SRFI).
+Some modern programming language features such as *default argument* will be added also.

 # Features

+## Default parameters

+> **This feature hasn't finished yet.**

-Paramter with default value can be easily deal with in Hisp by introduce `[]`, here is a sample:
+Parameters with default value can be easily dealed with in Hisp by introduce `[]`, here is a sample:

 ```scheme
 ;; in mit-scheme